goossens/ObjectTalk/docs-src/installation/windows.md

-ObjectTalk is supported on Windows 10, 11, Server 2019
+ObjectTalk is supported on 11 and Server 2022.
-and Server 2022.
 There are 3 simple requirements to get your machine ready for ObjectTalk development:

 * Install Visual Studio 17 2022 (make sure you pick the "Desktop development with C++" option)